-- Third Party Risk Management (TPRM) is a strategic priority: Many businesses are dependent on third parties to deliver critical products and services to their clients and customers.
-At the same time, growing regulatory pressure - particularly in relation to privacy breaches and the loss of customer data, or to operational resilience - is putting third party relationships under additional scrutiny. - Organizations are inconsistent in their approach: Businesses work with a wide variety of third parties worldwide, and each third party manages a subset of risks on the business's behalf.
+- Third Party Risk Management (TPRM) is a strategic priority:

+Many businesses are dependent on third parties to deliver critical products and services to their clients and customers.
+At the same time, growing regulatory pressure - particularly in relation to privacy breaches and the loss of customer data, or to operational resilience - is putting third party relationships under additional scrutiny.

+Organisations are inconsistent in their approach: Businesses work with a wide variety of third parties worldwide, and each third party manages a subset of risks on the business's behalf.
 For good reason, businesses should understand each third party's ability to manage risks in line with expectations before deciding whether to engage that third party.
-Many organizations are not prepared for the complexity that comes with assessing multiple risks in a cohesive manner across business lines and regions.
-Holistic risk identification and assessment upfront in the onboarding process, as well as during the lifecycle of the contract, is crucial for organizations to have line of sight into the risk profile of their entire third party portfolio.
-Three-quarters (74 percent) of respondents admit that their organizations urgently need to make TPRM more consistent across the enterprise.
+Many organisations are not prepared for the complexity that comes with assessing multiple risks in a cohesive manner across business lines and regions.
+Holistic risk identification and assessment upfront in the onboarding process, as well as during the lifecycle of the contract, is crucial for organisations to have line of sight into the risk profile of their entire third party portfolio.